-- While on the call, press (Transfer). - 2.
-Press the Outgoing button or the Outgoing Call access code (the default code is 8) to select an outside line. - 3.
+- 1. While on the call, press the TRANSFER button. - 2.
+Press OUTGOING or the Outgoing Call access code (the default code is 8) to select an outside line. - 3.
 Dial the phone number. - 4.
 Do one of the following: - Wait for an answer, announce the call, and then hang up.
-If the extension is unavailable, press the flashing Call button to return to the caller. - Hang up to transfer the call and disconnect the call from your telephone.
+If the extension is unavailable, press the flashing CALL button to return to the caller. - Hang up to transfer the call and disconnect the call from your telephone.